jpincas/ghost/README.md

 #Ghost
-A command-line application and utility package that helps you build web backend services with Go and PostgreSQL.
+A command-line application and utility package that helps you build web backend services with Go and PostgreSQL (previously known as EcoSystem).

 ## Why?

-Becuase building a web server project from scratch with Go and PostgreSQL tends to involve a lot of:
+I tend to write backends with a very thick database layer (PostgreSQL) and a very thin application (Go) layer.
+Rather than recreate brittle functionality in application code, I prefer to take advantage of the power of Postgres, with its roles, permissions, grants, views, row-level security, functions and triggers.
+I keep my business and data-control logic right in the database and totally avoid application level ORMs and suchlike.

+This leads naturally to mostly generic application code, of the CRUDy, boilerplate type.
+In fact, this approach leads to application code that is so generic that you could, in theory, avoid writing any at all.
+The excellent projects [PostgREST] and [PostGraphQL] take the same approach and give you a REST API and/or GraphQL API respectively, without the need to touch any application code.
+I strongly recommend taking a look at those projects to see if they fulfill your requirements.

+Ghost shares a common philosophy with the above projects - indeed Ghost has a generic 'PostgreSQL-to-REST' subpackage available should you need it.
+If you like this database-first approach, but need to write your own, custom server, then Ghost could help you reduce:

 -  Repetitive tasks
 -  Boilerplate code
 -  Reimplementing generic functionality

-** Ghost ** aims to tackle these problems whilst leaving you free to write a completely custom backend service.

 ## How?

-Ghost is both a command-line utility and also a Go package that you can import into your program.
+Ghost is both a command-line utility and a Go package that you can import into your program.

 The command-line utility helps with mundane tasks like generating configuration files, installing SQL code into the database, creating users and so on.